-(1) The registration may be suspended immediately by the Secretary for--

-(a) failure to permit access for inspection under this Act;

-(b) violation of this Act or regulation issued under this Act, where the Secretary determines that such suspension is likely to prevent a significant risk of adverse health consequences; or

-(c) conviction of the applicant or registrant of-
+- (a) The registration may be suspended immediately by the Secretary for - i. failure to permit access for inspection under this Act: - ii. violation of this Act or regulation issued under this Act, where the Secretary determines that such suspension is likely to prevent a significant risk of adverse health consequences; or - iii. conviction of the applicant or registrant of- - (aa) any felony other than a felony based upon the acquiring, handling, or distribution of adulterated or misbranded food; or - (bb) more than one violation of any law other than a violation involving any fraud in connection with transactions in food.

-- (i) any felony other than a felony based upon the acquiring, handling, or distribution of adulterated or misbranded food; or - (ii) more than one violation of any law other than a violation involving any fraud in connection with transactions in food. - (2) Any registration suspended under paragraph (1) may be reinstated whenever the Secretary determines that suspension is no longer necessary. - (C) Exemption Authority- The Secretary may by regulation exempt classes of facilities from the requirements of subsection (A) if the Secretary determines that the registration of such facilities or persons is not needed for effective enforcement of this Act,
+- (b) Any registration suspended under paragraph (a) may be reinstated whenever the Secretary determines that suspension is no longer necessary. - (3) EXEMPTION AUTHORITY-The Secretary may by regulation exempt classes of facilities from the requirements of paragraph (1) if the Secretary determines that the registration of such facilities or persons is not needed for effective enforcement of this Act.